Table of Contents

 |8||Anchoring New Approaches in the Culture||Reinforce.
 Communities of practice.
 Supporting infrastructure.
 Next improvement.|

 The “why” part is particularly important.
 Organization change is hard, and your organization will often push back (what I call “organization anti-bodies”).
 Having a solid understanding of why we are doing this will help us maintain the resolve, the urgency, to get through the complex issues.
-In other words it helps with steps 1, 3 and 4.
+In other words it helps with enablers 1, 3 and 4.

 To understand business objective of transformation to agile, to determine basic approach, potential obstacles, and metrics for success and set up the project for the work to be done.